emmakamau/InstagramClone/README.md

 BDD focuses on how the user will interact with the application.
 What you will see and experience:
 1. Sign in page, enter username and password. sign up if no account is available.
+    Sign up requires a unique username, email,password.
+On registration, user receives an email.
 2. Once signed in, you get to view the landing page with a navbar and displayed images by all users from the latest.
 3. On the navbar:
 - Click on **Add svg icon** to create new post.